borntoleave/catMini/README.md

 # catMini
 This is the course repository for catMini.
+Check out this demo video with my students racing them! https://youtu.be/T1OEnOONbIA

 Structure
 * Images/blockDiagram.png shows the circuit connection for catMini